cypher256/java-extension-pack/README.md

 # Features

 This extension has no specific settings or commands.
-As shown below, the JDK, build tools, terminal, and other settings are automatically configured according to the current environment.
+As shown below, the JDK, build tools, terminal and other settings are automatically configured at start-up according to the current environment.
 If you are not interested in how it is auto-configured, you do not need to read the following.
 <br>
 <br>